 YOU TYPE OF INVESTOR The bond is designed for investors with UK estate planning needs, who can afford to give up access to their capital completely but require a regular 'income' from it.
 Please speak to your Financial Adviser for more information.
-AGE LIMIT To apply for this bond you must be at least 50 and your age (or 'rated age' after underwriting) cannot exceed 94 years.
-Speak to your Financial Adviser for more information about underwriting and 'rated age'.
-APPLYING AS AN ATTORNEY If you are an attorney, acting under either a Lasting or Enduring Power of Attorney, you must first get an order from the Court of Protection and be granted specific permission to invest in the Generation Planning Bond.
-This is because, unless specifically authorised by the attorney document or the court, an attorney does not have the authority to gift a large sum to a trust on the applicant's or applicants' behalf.
+AGE LIMIT To apply for this bond you must be at least 50 years old and your age (or 'rated age' after underwriting) cannot exceed 94 years of age.
+Speak to your Financial Adviser for more information about suitability, underwriting and your 'rated age' (where applicable).
+APPLYING AS AN ATTORNEY If you are an attorney, acting under either a Lasting or Enduring Power of Attorney, you must first get an order from the Court of Protection and be granted specific permission to invest in the Estate Planning Bond.
+This is because, unless specifically authorised by the attorney document or the court, an attorney does not have the authority to gift a large sum to a trust on behalf of the applicant(s).
 This is a complex matter and you should discuss it with your Financial Adviser before proceeding.
-COUNTRY OF RESIDENCE The Generation Planning Bond has been designed to mitigate the impact of IHT in the UK and is unlikely to be effective in mitigating similar taxes imposed by other countries.
+COUNTRY OF RESIDENCE The Estate Planning Bond has been designed to mitigate the impact of IHT in the UK and is unlikely to be effective in mitigating similar taxes imposed by other countries.
 Please note that we will not be able to accept applications when the trustees are based in certain jurisdictions.
-Contact your Financial Adviser if you have any questions.
-If you, your trustees and/or beneficiaries are resident outside the UK or are otherwise subject to tax in another jurisdiction, it will be your/their responsibility to declare to the appropriate tax authority any taxable benefits in accordance with the local tax rules and to pay any tax that is due in that country.
+Please contact your Financial Adviser if you have any questions.
+If you, your trustees and/or beneficiaries are resident outside the UK or are otherwise subject to tax in other jurisdictions, it will be your/their responsibility to declare to the appropriate tax authority any taxable benefits in accordance with the local tax rules and to pay any tax that is due in that country.
 Further details are available from your Financial Adviser.

-THE INVESTMENT POUND STERLING MINIMUM INVESTMENT 50,000 MINIMUM AMOUNT OF REGULAR 'INCOME' WITHDRAWALS REGARDLESS OF FREQUENCY 200 MINIMUM VALUE REQUIRED TO KEEP THE BOND IN FORCE AFTER DEATH OF THE APPLICANT(S) 10,000
+THE INVESTMENT POUND STERLING MINIMUM INVESTMENT 50,000 MINIMUM AMOUNT OF REGULAR 'INCOME' WITHDRAWAL REGARDLESS OF FREQUENCY 200 MINIMUM AMOUNT THAT MUST BE KEPT IN THE BOND AFTER CHARGES ON PARTIAL SURRENDER AFTER DEATH 10,000